Partial Symmetry Detection for 3D Geometry using Contrastive Learning with Geodesic Point Cloud Patches: Introduction

+Classical methods rely on hand-crafted features and model-driven algorithms, but are highly susceptible to parameter tuning and rarely generalize beyond specific shapes.
+At their core, detecting symmetry between two regions $A$ and $B$ requires registration, distance computation, and thresholding, a pipeline that becomes intractable at scale: with $n$ candidate patches, all pairwise registrations cost $O(n^2)$ and each registration may take seconds.

 Our aim is to find symmetric regions of maximal size within a shape.
-To circumvent the time-consuming registration process we propose to learn rotation, reflection, translation and scale invariant features describing local geodesic patches of a shape through contrastive learning and compare them in latent space.
-Thereafter, we obtain a distance matrix from which possibly multiple symmetric regions can be extracted.
-We show that the learned features are robust and generalize well to all geometry classes and multiple datasets without any adjustments.
+To circumvent the time-consuming registration process we propose to learn rotation, reflection, translation and scale invariant features for local geodesic patches via contrastive learning, then cluster them in latent space.
+The key assumption is that symmetric patches are geometrically congruent: under transformation invariance, geometric similarity becomes a reliable proxy for symmetry.
+This formulation discovers all $n$ instances of a recurring structure as a single high-density cluster, bypassing the $O(n^2)$ cost of transformation-space voting.
+We show that the learned features generalize to different geometry classes and unseen datasets without any adjustments.

-Note that previous model-driven methods remain mostly inaccessible with no publicly available implementations.
-We could not identify any data-driven approaches for partial extrinsic symmetry detection.
-Additionally, there exists no benchmark test for partial extrinsic symmetry detection, which makes it difficult to compare different methods.